 Types Of Custody

 Custody can refer to both legal and physical custody of a child.
-Physical custody refers to where a child lives, while legal custody means having the right to make decisions about a child's religion, education, and other factors in his or her upbringing.
+Physical custody refers to where a child lives, while legal custody refers to the right to make decisions about a child’s religion, education and other factors in his or her upbringing.
 Each type of custody may be shared or granted to a single parent, depending on a number of different factors.

 Factors In Full Custody